 The facial palsy that develop from Ramsay-Hunt syndrome tend to be more severe than a Bell’s Palsy, with less than 50% making a full recovery with treatment.

 Investigation and Management

 Diagnosis is clinical; virology studies can be requested if necessary but will add little benefit to the overall diagnosis and management

 The treatment involves acombination of prednisolone and acyclovir as early as possible.
 Other complications of Ramsay-Hunt syndrome include chronic tinnitus and vestibular dysfunction.

 - Facial palsy is weakness or paralysis of the muscles of the face, the most common cause of which is Bell’s Palsy

 - Forehead sparing can be used to distinguish between UMN and LMN causes

-- Most cases of Bell’s palsy resolve spontaneously and management is conservative (steroids +/-anti-virals)
+- Most cases of Bell’s palsy resolve with medical treatment ( i.e. steroids +/-anti-virals)

-- Ramsay Hunt Syndrome is a Herpes Zoster oticus and has a worse outcome than Bell’s Palsy
+- Ramsay Hunt Syndrome is a Herpes Zoster oticus and has a worse prognosis than Bell’s Palsy